Equipment

 The equipment listed below is owned and maintained by the Fakhraai Research Group, unless otherwise noted.
 Access to equipment in the Fakhraai Research Group requires pre-approval of Professor Fakhraai.

-The Fakhraai group owns a Woollam M2000 spectroscopic ellipsometers with a spectroscopic range of 400-1700nm wavelengths.
-This ellipsometers is capable of measurements at variable angles and is equipped with automatic scanning stage.
-The group also has a Linkam ellipsometry stage that allows temperature and environmental control of the samples, and measurements of the glass transition temperature.
+The Fakhraai group has two Woollam M2000 spectroscopic ellipsometers with a spectral range of 400-1700nm.
+These ellipsometers are capable of measurements at variable angles, and one is equipped with an automatic scanning stage for large area scanning measurements.
+The group also has a Linkam ellipsometry stage that allows temperature and environmental control of the samples for thermal degradation and glass transition temperature measurements.
+Other capabilities include in-situ solvent vapor annealing, humidity control, and in-situ electrochemical measurements.

 (Calendar).